YesselmanLab/rna_motif_library/README.md

 preprint: (insert paper link here)

 ## Data Download

+A default CSV is in the directory `data/csvs`.<br>
 Make sure to download the most recent data (3.5 Å resolution) used in this project from: http://rna.bgsu.edu/rna3dhub/nrlist

-Move this CSV file to the directory "data/csvs/" in the current project directory.<br>
-An old CSV is in there by default; make sure to delete the old one and use the most recent.
+In the directory `data/csvs`, delete the default CSV file and replace with your download .<br>

 ## Installation